tryyang2001/tp/docs/DeveloperGuide.md

 The purpose of this feature is to allow the user to add food item to the food list.
 The above diagram shown is the sequence diagram of the process of adding the food item.

-When the user gives an input, the `parser` from the `Logic` component will try to read the input, and then call the correct command.
+When the user gives an input, `ParserManager` from the `Logic` component will try to read the input, and then call the correct command.
 In this case we assume that the correct format of **Add Food** input is given and the `AddFoodCommand` has already been called and created.